P2 and Metal Fabricating and Finishing Webinar

 Trichloroethylene, or TCE, is a priority chemical identified under TSCA.
 It is a toxic organic compound typically only used by industry as a solvent to remove grease from metal parts, as a spot cleaner or to make hydrofluorocarbon chemicals.
 It is carcinogenic to humans by all routes, and EPA estimates nearly 250 million pounds are used in the U.S. annually.
 In Nov. of 2020, EPA released their present their Final TCE Risk Evaluation.
 The risk evaluation examined 54 conditions of use and found the majority created an "unreasonable risk" to users.
 New or proposed restrictions or regulations on TCE use are anticipated in the next year.

 In Kansas, aerospace manufacturers and their job shops are the primary users of TCE.
 Under an EPA grant, the Pollution Prevention Institute (PPI) has worked with its TCE users to host four different stakeholder meetings or roundtables between 2017 and 2021.
 Click here to learn more about TCE and view information and videos from past TCE events.
 Industries with questions about how to reduce or eliminate their TCE use are encouraged to contact us at 800-578-8898 or email@example.com.

 Region 7 Pollution Prevention Roundtable

 The Region 7 Pollution Prevention Roundtable (R7P2RT) is a group made up of State programs, stakeholders and EPA that work with pollution prevention projects primarily in Region 7.
-The group communicates through a listserv and meets virtually or in-person about six times a year.
-If you would like to be added to the distribution list, e-mail Nancy at email@example.com.
+Click here to view R7P2RT resources.